Kisumi/IBHLMath3-4InternalAssessment/README.md

 		$ javac [name of source code].java
 	>>> To execute a compiled java program, type into the command line:
 		$ java [name of class file that contains the main method after compilation]
-	>>> To see how much time each algorithm takes to run, compile their source code and type this into the command line:
+	>>> To see how much time each algorithm takes to run, compile their source code and type into the command line:
 		$ time [name of class file] numbers
 	>>> NOTE: "time" is a Bash command, so it will only work on systems that support Bash.
 	>>> The file named "numbers" contains 10,000 random numbers seperated by spaces.
 The array of numbers to sort is one of the main control variables in this investigation.